The previous page was getting really long, so I've moved some of the last page over here and will continue on here. More silly childhood fears.

 This dream isn't a dream: I had a fear both in waking and while dreaming I might encounter something so surreal and dream-like, I'll think it's a dream because of that while gradually descending deeper into some unknown, strange but real space.
 Like entering the Twilight Zone or something like that.
 And by the time I realize it, it'll be too late to go back.
 I won't remember how I got there or the path back will be gone and I'll be trapped forever in this scary, other place.
 Little kid me thought a place like that could always be lurking around the corner, and you could just stumble into it without knowing.

 The Neverending Story 2: This was another "most of this movie" type of movie.
 A lot of people were afraid of that wolf in the first one, my brother included, but that scene never creeped me out.
 Nothing in the first film did.
 But the second one?
-Acid water, creepy monsters like the garthim in The Dark Crystal, a boy gradually losing all of his precious memories, the creepy dragon, both of the boys in this movie having moments where they nearly fall to their deaths, the waterfall, the laser, the evil dragon, one of the boys dying, just the way everything with the evil group in this's stuff looks aethetically, it's the whole movie.
+Acid water, creepy monsters like the garthim in The Dark Crystal, a boy gradually losing all of his precious memories, the creepy dragon, both of the boys in this movie having moments where they nearly fall to their deaths, the waterfall, the laser, one of the boys dying, just the way everything with the evil group's stuff looks aethetically, it's the whole movie.
 Even the good people scared me with their flowy movements and masks.
 And then there's the dad reading on, unable to help his son at all.
 Unrelated, but like Labyrinth and The Dark Crystal, this movie was also loaded with tons of synesthetic "textures" for me.
 I'd rewatch it a lot just to physically feel how certain parts of the movie look.
 (And by feel how it looked, I don't mean sensations that would make sense for what I was actually seeing.
 These were consistent feelings for each "trigger", but completely unrelated to what the triggered thing was.
 I'm not sure how I'd even describe some of these sensations, actually.)
 This also caused a little mini fear of worrying if I made a wish, there was some machine somewhere emptying out my memories, so I better not wish for too many things.
 I didn't even have an item I thought could cause this, like in the movie.
 I just thought somehow I could be connected to one without knowing it.
 Very strange.

 Jumanji: Another really bad movie that scared the shit out of me as a kid.
 Mostly just the first half of the film.
-I would often leave the room when this came on, but if it got bpast about the halfway mark I'd watch the rest because I didn't find anything in the second half scary.
+I would often leave the room when this came on, but if it got past the halfway mark I'd watch the rest because I didn't find anything in the second half scary.
 As an adult, I can say this movie has nothing creepy in it and is just...really, really bad.
 The special effects have aged really badly and looking back at what else came out in this time period, they were bad even back then.
 Kid me was just too stupid to notice.

 Little Shop of Horrors ('86): This one absolutely terrified me so much as a child I never actually got all the way through the movie.
 The scene that would always do me in was when Audrey II is trying to eat Audrey.
 I'd either quickly change the channel or run out of the room.
 I'd have nightmares about Audrey II.
 Seriously, recurring nightmares about this damn plant.
 The nightmares weren't even related to the movie aside from Audrey II being there, lurking somewhere out to get me.
+Usually in some dark place, like a cave or deep underground that I would stumble into somehow.

 Eyes in the vent: Regardless of whether the air vent is on the floor or on the ceiling, looking over one day and there's just a pair of eyes staring back at you through the vent.
 That someone could be staring at you at any time through there, for months on end.
 Maybe whatever is attached to those eyes comes down at night when you're fast asleep.
 Maybe they're planning on killing you.
 Who knows wat they're up to.
 Obviously, I've never seen anyone looking back at me from the other side of a vent.